 Problem: Wireless charging

->

-> Issues with dysfunctional wireless charging are fairly widespread.
-Some with Qi wireless chargers report that after they place certain iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max models on the charger, the iPhone may recognize it as a charger, but will not actually charge, and may even become hot to the touch.
+Issues with dysfunctional wireless charging are fairly widespread.
+Some customers with Qi wireless chargers report that after they place certain iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max models on the charger, the iPhone may recognize it as a charger, but will not actually charge, and may even become hot to the touch.

->

-> This problem does not involve user error, so there’s not a lot you can do to avoid it.
-You can continue to charge your phone with a wired connection.
-Make sure to update your iPhone’s OS with newly released versions, as Apple continues issuing fixes for various problems.
-Meantime, Apple suggests a power-off reset/restart, which did solve the issue for some people.
+If this is still an issue, you can continue to charge your phone with a wired connection.
+Make sure to update your iPhone’s OS with the stable iOS 15.
+Mechanical maneuvers include a power-off reset/restart, which did solve the issue for some people.

->

-> - Press and release volume up.
+- Press and release volume up.

 - Hold the power button and wait until the Apple logo appears.